grandbora/SilexRestApiSkeleton/readme.md

-Boilerplate for silex rest api
+Boilerplate for a silex rest api
 for testing purposes [SilexApiConsumer](https://github.com/grandbora/SilexApiConsumer)

 --